Postponed Due to COVID-19

-Due to the high interest in the civil rights pilgrimages, participation is a selective and intentional process.
-When seating the bus, we look to include a broad range of folks with these characteristics in mind:
+Due to the high interest in the pilgrimages, participation is a selective and intentional process.
+When seating the bus, we look to include a broad range of individuals with these characteristics in mind:

 1. A fundamental desire to study the arc of the Black American freedom struggle

 2. A clear, determined commitment to racial and social justice

 3. A belief in the value of cross-racial relationship-building

 Our experience includes these three key components:

 Community Building: We begin our journey with learning and community building.
-We come together once a week for six weeks to build community across differences and educate each other and ourselves on the history and present reality of injustices in our society.
+We come together once a week for four or five weeks to build community across differences and educate each other and ourselves on the history and present reality of injustices in our society.
 We do this through respectful dialogue, reading and video assignments, meaningful listening, and participatory exercises.

-Travel to Impactful Places and Spaces: We travel to the American south where we visit key places in the civil rights movement and spend time with foot soldiers who participated in the movement in a variety of ways.
-Some of the places we visit include: Birmingham, Montgomery, and Selma, AL; Oxford and Philadelphia, MS; Nashville and Memphis, TN; and visit organizations such as the Highlander Institute and the Equal Justice Initiative.
+Travel to Impactful Places and Spaces: We travel to the American South where we visit key places in the civil rights movement and spend time with foot soldiers who participated in the movement in a variety of ways.
+Some of the places we visit include: Birmingham, Montgomery, and Selma, AL; Money and Philadelphia, MS; Nashville and Memphis, TN.
+Some of the organizations we visit, have included Highlander Institute and the Equal Justice Initiative.
 We engage in learning about our living history from people who were on the front lines of the struggle during the civil rights movement as well as those who are leading the movements of today.

 Our goals are specific:

 - Build an interracial and intergenerational community

-- Study the civil rights movement and the arc of the African American freedom struggle, especially the movement strategies
+- Study the civil rights movement and the arc of the African American freedom struggle, especially movement strategies

 - Study the systems of racial inequity

-- Learn from the foot soldiers, lift up the ordinary people who take extraordinary actions to change the systems
+- Lift up the ordinary people who take extraordinary actions to change the systems